Superradiant phase transitions in one-dimensional correlated Fermi gases with cavity-induced umklapp scattering: Abstract

 \section{Abstract}

-The phase transitions of one dimensional correlated Fermi gases in a transversely driven optical cavity, under the umklapp condition that the cavity wavenumber equals two times of Fermi wavenumber, are studied with the bosonization and renormalization group (RG) techniques.
-The bosonization of Fermi fields gives rise to an all-to-all sine-Gordon (SG) model due to the cavity-assisted non-local interactions, where the Bose fields at any two spatial points are coupled.
-The superradiant phase transition is then linked to the Kosterlitz–Thouless (KT) phase transition of the all-to-all SG model.
-The nesting effect, in which the superradiant phase transition can be triggered by infinitely small atom-cavity coupling strength, is preserved for any non-attractive local interactions.
-The phase transition occurs at finite critical coupling strength for attractive local interactions.
-Nevertheless, the critical dimension of the KT phase transition is also $2$ like that in an ordinary local SG model.
-Our work provides an analytical framework for understanding the phase transitions in correlated intra-cavity Fermi gases.
+The {superradiant} phase transitions of one dimensional correlated Fermi gases in a transversely driven optical cavity, under the umklapp condition that the cavity wavenumber equals two times of Fermi wavenumber, are studied with the bosonization and renormalization group (RG) techniques.
+The bosonization of Fermi fields gives rise to an all-to-all sine-Gordon (SG) model due to the cavity-assisted non-local interactions, where the Bose fields at any two spatial points are coupled. {The superradiant phase transition is then mapped to the Kosterlitz-Thouless phase transition of the all-to-all SG model.
+The nesting effect, in which the superradiant phase transition can be triggered by infinitely small atom-cavity coupling strength, is shown to be preserved for any non-attractive local interactions.
+For attractive local interactions, the phase transition occurs at finite critical coupling strength.
+Nevertheless, the analysis of scaling dimension indicates that the perturbation of non-local cosine term is indeed relevant (irrelevant) when the scaling dimension is lower (higher) than the critical dimension, similar to the case of ordinary local SG model.
+Our work provides an analytical framework for understanding the superradiant phase transitions in low-dimensional correlated intra-cavity Fermi gases.}